interplaynetary/free-association/src/lib/protocol/README.md

 ### Proof 1: Remaining Needs Always Decrease (The System Never Makes Things Worse)

-**The Key Insight:** Since allocations are always capped at your declared need, receiving help always makes your situation better or stays the same, never worse.
+**The Key Insight:** Since the system automatically applies the update law, receiving help always decreases your remaining need, never increases it.

 **Formally:**
-- Before allocation: You have declared need X
+- Before allocation: Your commitment shows remaining need X
+- Providers allocate: You receive amount A (where A ≤ total provider capacity)
+- System automatically computes: New remaining need = max(0, X - A)
-- After allocation: Your remaining need is (X - amount-received), which is less than or equal to X
+- After allocation: Your remaining need is (X - A), which is less than or equal to X
-- Over the whole network (assuming no arbitrary declaration increases): Total-Remaining-Needs-Tomorrow ≤ Total-Remaining-Needs-Today
+- Over the whole network: Total-Remaining-Needs-Tomorrow ≤ Total-Remaining-Needs-Today

 **This is called "contraction"** - the system always moves toward zero remaining needs.

-**Note:** This assumes people declare what they actually need.
-If someone declares they need 100 meals when they only need 10, the system will still allocate based on mutual recognition and declared amounts, but this would be false declaration (covered in the Truth section).
+**Key Properties:**
+1. **Automatic application**: Users don't need to manually update - system enforces the update law
+2. **Prevents accumulation**: You can't hoard by keeping stale declarations - system auto-reduces
+3. **Preserves autonomy**: You can still increase declarations if circumstances change
+4. **Ensures coordination**: Providers always see fresh remaining need, not stale data

+**Note on False Declarations:** If someone declares inflated needs, they'll receive allocations once, but the system will automatically reduce their remaining need based on what they received.
+They can't perpetually receive more by maintaining false declarations - the update law is enforced automatically.

 ### Proof 2: Complete Satisfaction is Guaranteed (If Capacity is Sufficient)